Note: FFCRA tax credits and deferrals are no longer valid. They were valid only until the end of 2022.

 By default, these new codes are hidden from the grid in Step 4 to avoid cluttering up the page.
-This is only visual, and will not affect the outcome of your employees' checks.
+This is only visual, and does not affect the outcome of your employees' checks.
 To unhide those columns of the grid:

-- Scroll to the bottom of the screen and click the green Save button.
+Scroll to the bottom of the screen, and click Save.

-Now, these amounts will have their own columns on the grid in Step 4.
+Now, the amounts will have their own columns on the grid in Step 4.

-This error occurs because there are annual caps built in to the FFCRA Earning Codes.
-If you hit this limit, you will need to go back to edit the employee's check, and split up the remaining amount back into your normal Earning Code.
-Here's how to do that:
+This error occurs because annual caps are built into the FFCRA earning codes.
+If you hit this limit, edit the employee's check, and split up the remaining amount back into your normal earning code as follows:

-- In the Edit Check screen, add a line by clicking the blue Add button.
+In the Edit Check screen, click Add to add a line.

-- Set the field for Amount to the excess amount that was mentioned in the previous error.
+Set the Amount field to the excess amount that was mentioned in the previous error.

-- Next, edit the line for the FFCRA Earning Code, and subtract the excess amount from it.
+Edit the the FFCRA Earning Code field, and subtract the excess amount from it.